 Electrolux is one of the lesser-known brands that we have come across that make wall ovens.
 However, don’t let their relatively unknown stature fool you.
 They do offer several different categories of products including various appliances in the kitchen, laundry, and cleaning items such as vacuums as well.
 As for their wall ovens, they have all of the typical configurations we like to see including single wall ovens, double wall ovens, and combination wall ovens.
 Unlike many other brands, they stick to a single tier of wall ovens with the primary difference within a given type being the oven size and how you communicate with the control panel.

 Empava Wall Ovens

 Empava is one of the smallest companies that make wall ovens that we are reviewing.
 This is also reflected in their product lineup which is quite small at only offering up 4 products.
-In addition, all 4 products are very similar to each other, with two of the four being identical other than the color.
-Empava wall ovens are designed for those on a very tight budget who don’t need a large, powerful wall ovens that are loaded with features.
+Also, all 4 products are very similar to each other, with two of the four being identical other than the color.
+Empava wall ovens are designed for those on a very tight budget who don’t need a large, powerful wall oven that is loaded with features.
 They are also a bit on the small side which can be a good thing if you are after something that can fit in a small space.
-All of their wall ovens are powered be traditional electric heating elements.
+All of their wall ovens are powered to be traditional electric heating elements.

 Fagor Wall Ovens

 Fagor is one of the smaller companies that we are looking at and their small stature is reflective in their very limited selection of wall ovens.
 Specifically, they only offer single-oven wall ovens and all four of their ovens are electric.
 However, they do have a bit of variety in how their single wall ovens are set up.
 They offer right and left side-door wall ovens which are something we don’t see very often.
 They are targeting those who are on a tight budget and either can’t or don’t want to spend the high asking price that many other products on the market demand.